ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-components/resources/prometheusrule-alerts/Custom-Alerts.md

 RootVolUtilisation-High
 Severity: warning
 ```
-This alert is triggered when the root volume has 85% of the capicity used
+This alert is triggered when the root volume has 85% of the capacity used

 Expression:
 ```